 As democracy established itself in Brazil, especially with the 1988 constitution, settlers in the Amazon became electorates with constitutional rights.
 Governments can emphasize the lack of hospitals, sanitation, and schools concerning peoples’ dignity, standards of living, and other constitutional rights.
 However, such emphasis can be masked within both the economic integration and environmental conservation accounts.
 While for some groups, such as indigenous peoples, constitutional rights and preservation of the forest go hand in hand, providing better standards of living to large portions of populations of the Amazonian states and conservation are not necessarily connected.
 Social development is a problem-construction that focuses on constitutional rights, citizenship, and dignity.
 The policy solutions imply enabling access to water, sanitation, electricity, internet, and radio, as well as the construction of schools and hospitals.

-We then randomly selected a sample of 1024 Amazonian statements (50% of our data) and each author hand-coded these separately.
+With the codebook in hand, we then randomly selected a sample of 1024 Amazonian statements (50% of our data) and each author hand-coded these separately.
 Once manual coding was finished, the authors resolved disagreements through discussion and refined the codebook (in appendix).
 We then randomly divided the hand-coded data into a training set (80% of observations) and validation set (20% of observations) to train a machine learning algorithm.
 We chose to hand code half of the observations because there are multiple categories of how presidents talk about the Amazon, and the training set size should be increased (see Grimmer, Roberts, and Stewart 2022).

 We use a support-vector machine algorithm, a non-probabilistic linear classifier appropriate for binary categories (Meyer et al. 2021; Noble 2006), to train a model to label text.
 The model was validated by testing it on the validation set.
 As a robustness check, the authors randomly select 100 automatically coded statements and find that the automated model is 95% accurate in coding these statements as the authors would.
 The final dataset, excluding false positive matches, contains 1924 coded Amazonian statements.
 Automating the code saved the authors over one month of work.